Pipedream with Dylan Pierce

 00:51:07 - Anthony Campolo

-Yeah, I've only had like two weeks and the first week it was like pretty much broken.
-Yeah, it's.
-It's really, it.
+Yeah, I've only had it for like two weeks, and the first week it was pretty much broken.
 It's a whole different way of thinking.
-You don't have access to now you just show it.
+You don't tell it, you just show it.
 What was that?

 00:51:19 - Scott Steinlage